Oak Park Public Library: Main Library

-In 2000, Oak Park voters approved the library referendum to spend $30 million to build a new Main Library building, as well as to accelerate the rate of repairs at the 63-year-old Maze Branch Library.
+In 2000, Oak Park voters approved the library referendum to spend $30 million to build a new Main Library building, as well as to accelerate the repairs to the 63-year-old Maze Branch Library.
 The proposed new three-story Main Library building more than doubled the size of the previous building and offered the flexibility to meet future information needs.
 Nagle Hartray Danker Kagan McKay Architect Planners of Chicago and the interior design firm Eva Maddox Associates, Inc. of Chicago were selected as architects and interior designers of the new Main Library building.

 The old building was demolished in the spring of 2002.
 During construction of the new building, the Main Library operated out of a temporary location at 215 Harlem Avenue in Forest Park.
 Construction of the new Main Library building was completed on schedule and under budget.
 On October 5, 2003, the new Main Library building reopened to the public at 834 Lake Street.

 Dole Branch

 In October 1918, a deposit collection was placed in Fair Oaks Pharmacy at Ridgeland and Chicago Avenues.
 In 1923, the North Branch of the Oak Park Public Library was opened as a storefront at 212 Chicago Avenue.
 It moved to 208 Chicago Avenue in 1932.

-In 1939, Mr. and Mrs. Andrew Dole donated a building at the corner of Augusta and Cuyler to the Village of Oak Park to be used for "cultural and recreational purposes.”
+In 1939, Mr. and Mrs. Andrew Dole donated a building at the corner of Augusta and Cuyler to the Village of Oak Park to be used for "cultural and recreational purposes".
 In 1940, the North Branch Library moved to that remodeled building and became the Dole Branch Library.